wechaty/docusaurus/docusaurus/docs/create-puppet/event.md

 ---
-title: Events
+title: Event
-sidebar_label: 'Events'
+sidebar_label: 'Event'
 ---

-# Events
+# Event

 Wechaty is driven by events.
 A puppet should emit different kinds of events on different occasions.
 Puppet events are different from wechaty events, though most of them are the same.
 For example, a puppet event heartbeat will not